 I was a sudden cardiac death survivor, wearing a holter monitor which recorded the entire event.
 Just 10 days prior, I had been told my heart was in perfect health on every cardiac test imaginable and was in no danger.
 I had to insist on wearing a holter monitor to record one of the attacks I was having and subsequently went into cardiac arrest while wearing that monitor.
 At the age of 45, I had to die to prove I had a serious problem.
 The only way I was diagnosed was when the doctors finally saw the holter monitor recording of the unique Torsades signature heart rhythm which only occurred after 7 minutes of fibrillation.
 The Torsades signature rhythm only appears for less than a minute at the final moment of death.
 This is the first and only recording of this magnitude.

 Any hesitation in using the nitro can allow the heart to go into fibrillation.
 Once fibrillation begins, the nitro will not stop it.
+You will know you are fibrillating when you begin deeply gasping for air because you are not getting oxygen.
 This is how I went into sudden cardiac death.
 I waited and did not use the nitro as I had done each previous episode because I wanted the doctors to have a good reading on the holter monitor I was wearing.
 You do not want to go through this.
 It is the most horrible experience imaginable and I only survived because the EMT's arrived in 3 minutes.
 According to the doctors, 10 minutes would have resulted in brain death.
 Every minute your heart is in fibrillation, it is not pumping blood.
 If it is not pumping blood, you are not getting oxygen to your brain and organs and damage begins to occur.
 Having someone perform CPR will keep you alive and minimize cell and brain damage.
 This can keep you alive until EMT help arrives.
-Having a home defibrillator would also help, but that only stops the fibrillation.
-A defibrillator does not restart the heart unless it has a pacemaker.
-This is why families with Torsades should have defibrillator/pacemaker implants.
+Once you have gone 15 to 20 minutes without oxygen & blood pumping, rigor mortis will begin to set in & there is no recovering from that.

 The reason I recommend sublingual nitro spray over the nitro tablets is because it lasts for years while the nitro tablets are only good for about 6 months.
 They tend to disintegrate and lose their effectiveness and cannot stand to be subjected to heat, moisture or sunlight.
 The spray is much better, but do not use too much.
 One or two sprays should be sufficient.
 Too much can cause severe drop in blood pressure and possibly cause a stroke as well.